woodie/next-caltrain-pwa/README.md

 We're able to convert `mousemove` events to the associated D-Pad events, and we're able to override browser `keydown` events on the keypad and softkeys.
-Unfortunately, we can't change or softkey labels, so note that the left softwey should read `MENU`.
+Unfortunately, we can't change or softkey labels, but explain the left softwey should read `MENU`.

 ### Website on KaiOS 1.0 phones